spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ### Cloud Foundry

-This guide will walk through how to deploy and run simple [spring-batch](https://spring.io/projects/spring-batch) stand-alone applications to Cloud Foundry.
+This guide walk through how to deploy and run simple [spring-batch](https://spring.io/projects/spring-batch) stand-alone applications to Cloud Foundry.

 #### Requirements